Vicky Grant – Editor

 I have spent half my life being intrigued by the paranormal, I love anything dark and mysterious.
 I also enjoy history and learning about locations, some might say I’m a little obsessed with finding out facts!

-I started out in the paranormal around four years ago where I joined a team and did public events.
+I started out in the paranormal field officially in 2012 where I joined a team and did public events.
 I really enjoyed my time traveling across the UK and I have investigated many amazing locations and met some wonderful people who turned out to now be awesome friends.

 After leaving the team I have decided now to pursue my own adventure and follow my own path which is why I started this blog.
 I love to write and I figured why not share my paranormal experiences with all of you?!